jkool702/timep/README.md

 ***

-OUTPUTS: `timep` generates 2 time profilesand (if `-F` or `--flame` is passed) several flamegraph svg images plus 2 stack traces (flamegraph inputs), .
+OUTPUTS: `timep` generates 2 time profiles and (if `-F` or `--flame` is passed) several flamegraph svg images plus 2 stack traces (flamegraph inputs), .
 These outputs are always saved to disk in the "profiles" directory in the timep tmpdir (by default: /dev/shm/.timep/timep-XXXXXXXX).
 Upon finishing, `timep` will create a symlink in your PWD at `./timep.profiles` that links to the "profiles" dir that contains all the `timep` outputs.

 DETAILS ON OUTPUTS: